30th Annual Conference on the

 7.)
-Email conference submissions, on or before, February 22 to email@example.com.
-In the subject line include: "2013-Women's Studies Conference Submission" so that your message can be easily identified.
+Email conference submissions, on or before, February 28 to firstname.lastname@example.org.
+In the subject line include: "2014-Women's Studies Conference Submission" so that your message can be easily identified.

 For more information and details of the sessions go to Program PDF (TBA)